aravindan-bk/al-lunch-group/README.md

    example: "/user/aravindan/Desktop/employees.txt"

 4. Copy the file "al-lunch-group/src/main/resources/app.properties" to a convenient location like, "/user/aravindan/Desktop/app.properties"
-5. Change the content of the file as follows: employee.list.file=/user/aravindan/Desktop/employees.txt
+5. Change the content of the file as follows

+    employee.list.file=/user/aravindan/Desktop/employees.txt

     Note: This is the location where you have saved the employees.txt file

     group.file.output.folder=/Users/arthulas/Desktop

     Note: This should be a valid folder where you want to create the output.

     Save the file once you have made the changes.